 Also see: Women in American History

 Martha Jane “Calamity Jane” Cannary (1852-1903) – Calamity Jane was renowned for her excellent marksmanship, preference for men’s clothing, and bawdy behavior.
-She was said to have been an Army scout, a bullwhacker, a nurse, a cook, a prostitute, a prospector, a gambler, a heavy drinker and one of the most foul-mouthed people in the West.
-See Article HERE.
+She was said to have been an Army scout, a bullwhacker, a nurse, a cook, a prostitute, a prospector, a gambler, a heavy drinker, and one of the most foul-mouthed people in the West.

-Nellie Cashman (1845-1925) – Nellie Cashman, was one of the Old West’s original female entrepreneurs, as well as a prospector, and an “angel of mercy.”
-Wandering from the frontier mining camps of the west, seeking her fortune, she was soon known throughout for her charity, courage, and determination.
-See Article HERE.
+Nellie Cashman (1845-1925) – Nellie Cashman was one of the Old West’s original female entrepreneurs, a prospector, and an “angel of mercy.”
+Wandering from the frontier mining camps of the West, seeking her fortune, she was soon known for her charity, courage, and determination.

-Mary Cassatt (1844-1926) World renowned artist, she introduced Impressionism to America and is famous especially for her paintings and prints depicting mothers and children.
+Mary Cassatt (1844-1926) - World-renowned artist who introduced Impressionism to America and is famous especially for her paintings and prints depicting mothers and children.

 Charlotte Mignon “Lotta” Crabtree (1847-1924) – An American actress and comedian, Crabtree was one of the wealthiest and most popular entertainers of the late 19th century.

-Lottie Deno, aka: Carlotta J. Thompkins (her real name), Laura Denbo, Faro Nell, Charlotte Thurmond (1844-1934) – One of the most famous lady gamblers in the Old West, Lottie earned her reputation on the Mississippi Riverboats before moving on to Texas, where she played poker with the likes of Doc Holliday at Fort Griffin.
-See Article HERE.
+Lottie Deno, aka Carlotta J. Thompkins (her real name), Laura Denbo, Faro Nell, Charlotte Thurmond (1844-1934) – One of the most famous lady gamblers in the Old West, Lottie earned her reputation on the Mississippi Riverboats before moving on to Texas, where she played poker with the likes of Doc Holliday at Fort Griffin.

-Emily Dickinson (1839-1886) Reclusive poet of hundreds of inventive, original poems, she was the most famous woman poet in nineteenth century America.
+Emily Dickinson (1839-1886) Reclusive poet of hundreds of inventive, original poems, she was the most famous woman poet in 19th-century America.

-Isadora Duncan (1878-1927) Pioneer of modern dance in America and Europe, she elevated dance to an art form practiced by serious artists and gained huge popularity for her innovative, expressive style.
+Isadora Duncan (1878-1927) Pioneer of modern dance in America and Europe, she elevated dance to an art form practiced by serious artists and gained massive popularity for her innovative, expressive style.

-Eleanore Dumont (1829?-1879) – Better known as Madame Mustache, Eleanore was one of the first known professional blackjack players in American history and, for over three decades, made her name famous across the mining camps of the American West.
-See full article HERE.
+Eleanore Dumont (1829?-1879) – Better known as Madame Mustache, Eleanore was one of the first known professional blackjack players in American history and made her name famous for over three decades across the mining camps of the American West.

-Rose Dunn, aka: The Rose of CimarronRose Dunn, aka: The Rose of Cimarron – Girlfriend of George “Bitter Creek” Newcomb, who was a member of the Dalton Gang and later, the Doolin Gang.
-See Article HERE.
+Rose Dunn, aka The Rose of CimarronRose Dunn, aka The Rose of Cimarron – Girlfriend of George “Bitter Creek” Newcomb, who was a member of the Dalton Gang and later, the Doolin Gang.

-Amelia Earhart (1898-1937) Pioneering female aviator and the first woman to fly solo across the Atlantic Ocean, she achieved many aviation firsts and set numerous transcontinental records before disappearing in the South Pacific while attempting to fly around the world.
+Amelia Earhart (1898-1937) Pioneering female aviator and the first woman to fly solo across the Atlantic Ocean; she achieved many aviation firsts.
+She set numerous transcontinental records before disappearing in the South Pacific while attempting to fly around the world.

 Mattie Earp – See Celia Ann “Mattie” Blaylock